Energy crisis: Europe’s industry shutting down

 Already at the beginning of August, the Belgian Aperam mill in Genk was closed and production at the Châtelet mill has been reduced.

-The Spanish and Belgian EAF mills alone have a combined production capacity of more than 3mn tonnes of stainless steel per year, which will definitely have an impact on the availability of stainless steel in Europe.
-In addition, there are about 2.5mn tonnes of further EAF stainless capacities in Northern and Southern Europe about which no further information is currently available.
+The Spanish and Belgian EAF mills alone have a combined production capacity of more than 3mn tonnes per year (tpy) of stainless steel, which will definitely have an impact on the availability of stainless steel in Europe.
+In addition, there are about 2.5mn tpy of further EAF stainless capacities in Northern and Southern Europe about which no further information is currently available.

 Aluminium